juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 I 've created some _factor_ variables that give each corresponding parameter a _weight_  the bigger the factor the more it influences the total price.
 Also, I 've have assigned a higher value to the cpuSpeedFactor variable based on my own intuition, this function will give us an approximation based on my own judgment.
 The problem with this approach as stated before is that we don't know how to specify the constant values or weights for each variable, we are just guessing here, but for example, we don't know if CPU speed has an impact on the total computer by a factor of 9.
 The same applies for the rest of the factor variables, we don't have any real clue how they influence the final computer price.

 Maybe we can come up with a combination of factor variables in such a way that they represent our data exactly.
-But, ¿what if we have to guess the price of a new computer with new specs that are not registered on our dataset? ¿what price will our custom function output?, ¿it will be a precise value?, ¿will our output has coherence with the dataset?.
+But, ¿what if we have to guess the price of a new computer with new specs that are not registered on our dataset? ¿what price will our custom function output? ¿it will be a precise value? ¿will our output has coherence with the dataset?.
 As you can see its very difficult to extract logic from data, maybe for this small data set of 4 rows is achievable, but ¿what if we have a dataset of +100 rows? it would be extremely difficult to think of some function that represents the dataset correctly.

 Lets output the values of our function, with the same inputs from our new data-set: